pathscale/EndpointValidator/README.md

 ## Overview

-This Rust application connects to a WebSocket server and reads configuration from a TOML file.
-It uses `tokio` for asynchronous operations and `serde` for deserialization.
+This application connects to a WebSocket server to connect to various endpoints for testing and data validation purposes.
+The app is configured using a TOML file.
+The available endpoints to test are specified via a json file.

 ## Features

-- Connects to a WebSocket server.
+- Connects to a WebSocket server
+- Ability to select and query endpoints with modifiable input parameters
-- Reads configuration from a `config.toml` file.
+- Reads configuration from a `config.toml` file
-- Asynchronous operations with `tokio`.

-## Dependencies

-Look at the `Cargo.toml`

 ## Configuration